 Additional Measure Information

 To earn base score credit for this measure, a MIPS eligible clinician will be required to meet the numerator requirements for at least one denominator eligible prescription.
 Prescriptions are added to the denominator when they are recorded, printed, or e-prescribed in the patient’s chart.
 Please note that credit will be calculated for each patient with a signed note that has a date of service during your selected performance period and an encounter types of Office Visit, Home Visit, Nursing Home Visit, or Telemedicine Visit.
 Only the MIPS eligible clinician who signs the note will receive measure credit.
 For information on earning numerator credit for this measure, see the Practice Fusion Suggested Workflow section below.

 A drug formulary is a list of preferred medications based on a patient's insurance and allows providers to save prescription costs for patients.
 Practice Fusion automatically enables drug formulary query functionality for all clinicians who are enabled for e-prescribing through the Practice Fusion EHR.

 Practice Fusion Suggested Workflow

-Practice Fusion suggests the following workflow to ensure that you earn numerator credit for this measure within the Practice Fusion EHR:
+Practice Fusion suggests the following workflow to help ensure that you earn numerator credit for this measure within the Practice Fusion EHR:

 - From the patient encounter, use the Plan section to add a medication.

 - Use the fly-out pane to the left of the Plan to select a medication from the Frequent, Previous, or Record tab.